sindhupr11/Letter-generator/README.md

 # Letter Generator

-This project is a React application that utilizes the PaLM API to generate letters.
+This project is a React application that utilizes the Gemini PRO API to generate letters.
 It uses Redux for state management and Styled Components for styling.

 ## Table of Contents